LukeNK/media-tracker/README.md

 In addition to the API, the server will also serve the `index.html` file, static files, and the `database.json`.

-With this set up, the GitHub Page's version will be fully statics, while you can put a local server at home (or use Tailscale) to update the database.
-You can then periodically run `git push` to update the "public" version of your database.
+With this set up, the GitHub Page's version will be fully static, while you can put a local server at home (or use Tailscale) to update the database.
+By pressing the "sync database" button, you effectively run git commands to push the local changes to GitHub.